Visiting Someone In Jail

 If an inmate is in custody for offences involving child victims there are special requirements that must be met before children will be allowed to visit.
 Call the Child Protection and Coordination Support Unit on 8346 1333 for more information.

-What Happens If I’m Barred from Visiting?
+What Happens If I’m Barred from Visiting Someone in jail?

 If the bar is imposed by the particular centre that you have been visiting it only applies to that centre, so you are still able to visit other jails.
 The terms of the bar are at the discretion of the General Manager of the centre.
 They make a decision as to whether you are barred completely or just from particular types of visits; whether you can still visit some inmates while barred from visiting others and how long the bar is for.
 If you wish to appeal that decision you need to write to the General Manager, addressing the reasons for which you were barred.
 There is no formal process of review for such a decision.